vizinbali/vizinbali.github.io/_posts/2021-09-02-perilaku-konsumen-wine-di-jawa-bali.md

 - Microsoft Excel
 cover: /Demografi.png
 ---
+*Note: This post is best viewed on desktop.*

 Back in May, someone told me about a questionnaire that focuses on the demographic composition, behaviour, and sentiments wine consumers in Bali and Java.
 I found this topic to be interesting and challenged myself to present the findings in a way that makes the best use of the correspondent's answers.